-- A. Employee-Initiated Grievance - 1.
-The employee shall prepare a written grievance within twenty-five (25) working days of the incident or occurrence giving rise to the complaint.
-The employee shall submit the grievance to the immediate supervisor and Department Head or designated manager.
+A. Employee-Initiated Grievance

+- 1. The employee shall prepare a written grievance within twenty-five (25) working days of the incident or occurrence giving rise to the complaint.
+The employee shall submit the grievance to the immediate supervisor and appointing authority or designated manager.
 The grievance shall describe the issue, identify the Article of the MOU or section of written policy, rule, resolution or ordinance which the employee feels has been violated and the requested remedy. - 2.
-The Department Head or designated manager shall investigate the grievance.
-The Department Head or designated manager's investigation should include a meeting with the grievant and their representative.
-The Department Head or designated manager shall respond to the grievance in writing within ten (10) working days of receipt of the grievance.
-The Department Head shall sign the response to the grievance. - 3.
-If the Department Head or designated manager's written response does not resolve the grievance, the grievant, within five working days, shall submit the grievance to the Director of Human Resources or designee.
-The Director of Human Resources designee shall not be from the same Department(s) where the grievance arose. - 4.
+The appointing authority or designated manager shall investigate the grievance.
+The appointing authority or designated manager's investigation should include a meeting with the grievant and their representative.
+The appointing authority or designated manager shall respond to the grievance in writing within ten (10) working days of receipt of the grievance.
+The appointing authority shall sign the response to the grievance. - 3.
+If the appointing authority or designated manager's written response does not resolve the grievance, the grievant, within five (5) working days, shall submit the grievance to the Director of Human Resources or designee.
+The Director of Human Resources designee shall not be from the same department(s) where the grievance arose. - 4.
 The Director of Human Resources or designee shall investigate the grievance.
 The Director of Human Resources' or designees' investigation should include meeting with the grievant or representative.
-The Director of Human Resources or designee shall respond to the grievance in writing within fifteen (15) working days. - B. Association Initiated Grievance - 1.
-The Association shall submit a written grievance to the Director of Human Resources or designee within twenty-five (25) working days of the incident giving rise to the grievance, with copies to affected Department Heads. - 2.
+The Director of Human Resources or designee shall respond to the grievance in writing within fifteen (15) working days.

+B. Association Initiated Grievance

+- 1. The Association shall submit a written grievance to the Director of Human Resources or designee within twenty-five (25) working days of the incident giving rise to the grievance, with copies to affected appointing authorities. - 2.
 The Director of Human Resources or designee shall investigate the grievance and, within twenty (20) working days, shall issue a written response to the grievance.